J-DubApps/get-chat-cmd/README.md

 ## Disclaimer

-The functions provided in this repository are intended to assist in generating PowerShell commands through AI models. **Users are responsible for reviewing and understanding the commands generated *before* execution**. **The author assumes no liability for unintended consequences resulting from the use or misuse of these functions, including but not limited to inaccurate prompts leading to undesired command outputs**. **Additionally, the author is not responsible for any API usage charges incurred while using these functions**. **Users should monitor their API usage to avoid unexpected costs**.
+The functions provided in this repository are intended to assist in generating PowerShell commands through AI models in a *test environment only* and they are not intended for use in any production scenario. **Users are responsible for reviewing and understanding the commands generated *before* execution**. **The author assumes *zero liability* for unintended consequences resulting from the use or misuse of these functions, including but not limited to poor-prompting which might create undesired command outputs**. **Additionally, the author is not responsible for *any* API usage charges incurred while using these functions**. **Users should monitor their API usage to avoid unexpected costs**.

 ## License